Watch Our On-Demand Webinar: Understanding HFWA and PHEW

 Companies with less than 500 employees can claim the FFCRA credit to reimburse their leave-associated costs.
 However, employers with more than 500 employees are not eligible for reimbursement and must absorb the entire cost of HFWA paid leave.

-Though the types of leave and documentation requirements outlined in this new law also mirror those found in the FFCRA, this new piece of legislation mandates that employers cannot deny leave simply because an employee is unable to provide immediate documentation that states the reason for their leave.
+Though the types of leave and documentation requirements outlined in this new law also mirror those found in the FFCRA, this new piece of legislation mandates that Colorado employers cannot deny leave simply because an employee is unable to provide immediate documentation that states the reason for their leave.

 The act clearly states that employers are not allowed to take any adverse action against employees that choose to take leave under the act.